liampc/100-days-of-code/log.md

  Thoughts: still cant fix the main issue but I end up making other functions cleaner.
 I am getting more familliar with git and github, so now I'm not that nervous to experiment thinking that I could always go back and revise

+ ## Day 28 : 18 June 2020

+ Progress: library project use of event delegation on remove card function

+ Thoughts : Not feeling well today, It difficult to focus when you are physically unwell.
+I tried to fix the main issue of my library project but I only end up fixing the remove card function using a cleaner code thru event delegation.